Watts-Lab/deliberation-assets/projects/santoro/partner_swap/v1/game/round_2_instructions/round_2_breakout_instructions.md

 ### Instructions

 Please have a 10-minute conversation with your partner.

-Specifically, discuss the following: Share with your partner your life story.
-Do not discuss any other topic.
+**Discuss the following: Share with your partner your life story.** Do not discuss any other topic.

 ---